-All applicants are assigned to a specific Financial Aid Staff Member.
-The Staff Member reviews all applications in their specific caseload, then resolves conflicting data, C codes, and completes the verification process as indicated on ISIRs received from the Central Processing System.
+All applicants are assigned to a Financial Aid staff member(s).
+The staff member(s) reviews all applications in their specific caseload, then resolves conflicting data, C codes, and completes the verification process as indicated on ISIRs received from the Central Processing System.
 An application is not considered processed through an edit system until an ISIR with a valid EFC is obtained.
 When more than one output document is on file, the most recent SAR submitted by the student or ISIR downloaded describes the selection status of the student.
-As required by the Department of Education, the following items must be verified for student and parent tax filers for the 2016-17 award year: household size, number in household enrolled in college at least half-time, adjusted gross income, U.S. income tax paid, untaxed portions of IRA distributions, untaxed portions of pensions, education credits, IRA deductions, tax-exempt interest, food stamps benefits (SNAP), and child support paid.
-Non-tax filers must have their income earned from work verified.
+Items are verified as required by the Department of Education's most current guidelines.